-Becoming a CPA in Mississippi requires not only passing the Uniform CPA Exam, but going through at least one year of practical accounting experience prior to licensure.
+To become a CPA in Mississippi, licensed by the Mississippi State Board of Public Accountancy, requires not only passing the Uniform CPA Exam, but going through at least one year of practical accounting experience prior to licensure.
 It also requires evidence of possessing good moral character.

 - Financial Accounting